OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 #### Run security linters

 When developing code, keeping all security tips in mind can be really difficult.
-Also keeping all team members obey these rules is nearly impossible.
+Also, keeping all team members obey these rules is nearly impossible.
 This is why there are Static Analysis Security Testing (SAST) tools.
 These tools do not execute your code, but they simply look for patterns that can contain security risks.
 As JavaScript is a dynamic and loosely-typed language, linting tools are really essential in the software development life cycle.
 The linting rules should be reviewed periodically and the findings should be audited.
 Another advantage of these tools is the feature that you can add custom rules for patterns that you may see dangerous.
 [ESLint](https://eslint.org/) and [JSHint](http://jshint.com/) are commonly used SAST tools for JavaScript linting.

 #### Use strict mode